The White Hound of the Mountain: Scotland

-In his collection Popular Tales of the West Highlands, author John Francis Campbell reported in the section "Gaelic list" a Scottish Gaelic tale titled Cu ban an ’t Sleibhe, collected from an informant named Marian Gillies, from Port an long, North Uist.
+In his collection Popular Tales of the West Highlands, author John Francis Campbell reported in the section "Gaelic list" a Scottish Gaelic tale titled Cu ban an ’t Sleibhe, collected from an informant named Marian Gillies, from Port nan Long, North Uist.

 Legacy

 The tale was reworked by author Thomas Kiernan in his book The White Dog of the Mountain and other Irish tales.